NuwangaHerath/gRPC-Based-Event-Handler/README.md

 ## Getting Started
-You can get a clear knowledge on configuring of the gRPC Custom Event Handler by following this small guide wich contains main sections listed below.
+You can get a clear knowledge on configuring of the gRPC Custom Event Handler by following this small guide which contains main sections listed below.

 - [Configuring Event Handler](#configuring-event-handler)
 - [Configuring Identity Server](#configuring-identity-server)